bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 * 1970 moratorium
 * today

-_The anti-highway movement across the Boston metropolitan area included many efforts, actions, and stories that are not included in this article.
-We encourage you to continue your own research on the subject, using objects from our_ [_collections_](https://www.leventhalmap.org/collections/) _and the collections housed on_ [_Digital Commonwealth_](https://www.digitalcommonwealth.org/)_._
+> The anti-highway movement across the Boston metropolitan area included many efforts, actions, and stories that are not included in this article.
+We encourage you to continue your own research on the subject, using objects from our [collections](https://www.leventhalmap.org/collections/) and the collections housed on [Digital Commonwealth](https://www.digitalcommonwealth.org/).